 Following the nature of the events being played out between the Greek cities, one can deduce the same order of events between China and the U.S. in contemporary times.
 In the post-Great Recession of 2008-09, the U.S. sought to reverse the economic rise of China.
 Permeating into the realms of economic, political, and military, the U.S. rivalry with China unfolded a huge ‘Tectonic Shift’ in the global balance of power.

 Trade War Between China and the U.S.

 The following chronological order may uncover the true picture of the insinuating Cold War 2.0.
-In 2010, the U.S. positioned itself towards the Asia-Pacific region by launching the Asia-pivot policy.
-The policy seemed successful in regaining the trust of its allies in the region, who are also the enemies of China, and to maintain its presence there.
-The policy shifted into Rebalancing Asia Policy in 2012 that was directed in containing China’s spread in the region.
+In 2010, the U.S. positioned itself toward the Asia-Pacific region by launching the Asia-pivot policy.
+The policy seemed successful in regaining the trust of its allies in the region, who are also the enemies of China and to maintain its presence there.
+The policy shifted into Rebalancing Asia Policy in 2012 which was directed at containing China’s spread in the region.

 Through this policy, the U.S. activated the Freedom of Navigation Operations in the South China Sea and exploited the skirmishes between China and its neighbors in order to weaken its diplomatic position in the ASEAN region.
 In May 2015, former U.S. Secretary of Defense called on China to halt its military operations in the islands of the South China Sea.